DeveloperHero/graph-lite/README.txt

 = 2.0.7 =
 * Added color picker
 * Various fixes for the modal
-* Support for multiple graphs on a single page
+* Support for multiple charts on a single page

 = 2.0.8 =
 * Added overlay for the popup
 * Fixed scrollbar issues
 * Added tracking support
+* Renamed the plugin to WordPress Charts